elastic/logstash/README.md

     # If running bin/logstash agent yields complaints about log4j/other things
     # This will download the elasticsearch jars so Logstash can use them.
     make vendor-elasticsearch

+Notes about using other rubies.
+If you don't use rvm, you can probably skip this paragraph.
+Logstash works with other rubies, and if you wish to use your own ruby instead of the JRuby the Makefile gives you, you must set `USE_RUBY=1` in your environment.

 ## Testing